-Salem's wastewater system serves more than 60 square miles and includes the cities of Turner and Keizer.
-Wastewater is treated at the Willow Lake Wastewater Pollution Control Facility before it is released to the Willamette River.
-Ongoing improvements are being made to the treatment plant.
+Ongoing improvements are being made to the Willow Lake Wastewater Treatment Plant, which treats wastewater from Salem, Turner, and Keizer.
 For example, the City completed a new Cogeneration Plant that produces renewable power (heat and electricity) from the by-products of wastewater treatment (methane biogas).
 Statewide Planning Goal 11: Public Facilities and Services.
 To plan and develop a timely, orderly and efficient arrangement of public facilities and services to serve as a framework for urban and rural development.